BrucePerens/rigcontrol/components/generic_main/README.md

 implements new embedded protocol handlers for SSNTP, ICMPv6, STUN, PCP, REST, Dynamic DNS, a new embedded event-driven I/O facility, and a new facility for submitting jobs to run in existing FreeRTOS threads.
-This facility can support many ESP-32 applications, and remove the requirement for the developer to write a great deal of systems code before getting to their application.
+This facility can support many ESP-32 applications, and removes the requirement for the developer to write a great deal of systems code before getting to their application.

 On a Linux system, these facilities would have been available out-of-the-box, but on